Limitations of Public Chest Radiography Datasets for Artificial Intelligence: Label Quality, Domain Shift, Bias and Evaluation Challenges: Expert Evaluation: Label Quality

 Because MIMIC-CXR and CheXpert release anonymised reports alongside images—and their public labels are derived from those reports—we also assessed whether expert judgments align with the original report text.
 For each image where at least one expert disagreed with the assigned label, we retrieved the corresponding report and reviewed the \textit{Findings} and \textit{Impression} sections.
 Each case was categorised as \textbf{Expert-Supporting} (report supports expert’s alternate label), \textbf{Dataset-Supporting} (report supports original dataset label), or \textbf{Neither} (report disagrees with both).
 In MIMIC-CXR, expert–label disagreements occurred in 58/120 cases for Expert 1 and 49/120 for Expert 2.
 Considering all images with disagreement from at least one expert gives 71 cases.
 Of these, 61 were deemed Expert-Supporting, 8 Dataset-Supporting, and 5 Neither.
 Expert-Supporting cases were especially frequent where experts re-labelled cases to \textbf{No Finding}, underscoring known challenges for text mining with negation handling.
 Dataset-Supporting cases were mainly where \textbf{Pneumothorax} or \textbf{Pneumonia} had been replaced with \textbf{Pleural Effusion}.
 In CheXpert, expert–label disagreements occurred in 61/120 (Expert 1) and 60/120 (Expert 2) cases, corresponding to 70 unique images with disagreement from at least one expert.
 Of these, 64 were Expert-Supporting, 5 Dataset-Supporting, and 1 Neither.
 Per-class patterns mirrored those of MIMIC-CXR.

 Taken together, these findings indicate low expert–label agreement, with a substantial number of discrepancies attributable to report-to-label extraction errors (e.g., misinterpretation of context and negation).
+Examples are shown in Figure \ref{fig:agree}.
 This evaluation is limited by a small, stratified sample, two radiologists, and a binary Agree/Disagree protocol that does not capture uncertainty.
 Future studies should incorporate confidence scales and larger, multi-reader panels to better characterise label quality.